cmu-sei/juneberry/docs/specs/experiment_configuration_specification.md

                     "use_val_split": false
                 }
             ],
-            "train": <OPTONAL> - True to train the model, False to just use existing model.pt.
+            "train": <OPTONAL> - True to train the model, False to just use existing model file.
 Default is True.
             "version": <OPTIONAL - which version of the model to use>, }
     ],